AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/01-container-image-acr-tasks.md

 ### Task 4: Run the image in the ACR

+In this task, you will run the container image directly from Azure Container Registry using the az acr run command to confirm the image works as expected.

 1. Run the *sample/hello-world:v1* container image from your container registry with the **az acr run** command.
 The following example uses **$Registry** to specify the registry where you run the command.

     ```bash